 But why should you care about that blue light?

 Well, when you're exposed to blue light from sunlight, that blue light is balanced by other visible colours (red), and also by infrared and ultraviolet light.
 Modern electronic devices and light bulbs, however, emit lots of blue light without ever being balanced by the other types of light that the sun normally puts out.

 If you're spending lots of time indoors, you'll thus automatically end up with lots of blue light exposure--unless you protect yourself.

 Let us tell you why protection is necessary:

 Here's what you're after when wearing blue blocking glasses:

-Some blue light during the day is thus great--but lots of blue light is damaging--at nighttime, all blue light exposure is damaging.
+Some blue light during the day is therefore great - but lots of blue light is damaging - at nighttime, all blue light exposure is damaging.

-Now that you understand what amount of blue light you need at what time of the day, I'll categorize these glasses from least protective to most protective.
+Now that you understand what amount of blue light you need at what time of the day, we will categorise these glasses from least protective to most protective.